ErpNetDocs/tech/modules/logistics/wms/planned-reconcile/warehouse-reconciliation-scenarios.md

 ### Step 9: Approve the result or repeat the recount

-If the updated result is acceptable, the warehouse manager approves the selected rows.
+If the updated result is acceptable, the warehouse manager [approves the counted results](operations/approve-counted-results.md) for the selected rows.

 If some rows still require another verification, the process can continue with another recount.